shd101wyy/language-gfm/README.md

-# Language Markdown Enhanced
+# Language GFM Enhanced
 This package is just a fork of [language-gfm](https://github.com/atom/language-gfm) extended to support some features of [markdown-preview-enhanced](https://github.com/shd101wyy/markdown-preview-enhanced).

 ![Screen Shot 2016-10-26 at 9.25.20 PM](http://i.imgur.com/zXbUg43.png)

 ## Installation
-* search `language-markdown-enhanced` in package manager and install it.
+* search `language-gfm-enhanced` in package manager and install it.
 * disable `language-gfm`
 * restart **atom**